 What size monitor do I need for photo editing in 4k?

-32” might be too large for your standard desk unless you are position your screen more than 3 feet away but will take advantage of the 4k resolution.
+32” might be too large for your average desk unless you are position your screen more than 3 feet away but will take advantage of the 4k resolution.
 This size of monitor will require more head scanning but depending on your application can prove to be the perfect size for working in 4k.

 What are the benefits of having a 4k monitor for photo editing?

 Historically, 4k monitors have been much more expensive than those at lower resolutions.
 Much of the time they have also included more high-end features as a result.
 With 4k become more prevalent this is becoming less the case with more affordable screens being introduced to the market.
 This does mean that you will need to pay more attention to the other features the screen has to offer to ensure that it is right for your application.
 An example is color accuracy that 4k gaming monitors typical sacrifice for increased refresh rates.
 Not all 4k monitors are created equally.